ramnathv/robservable/README.md

 ## Installation

-You would need the development version of `htmlwidgets` and `reactiveWidgets`
+You would need the development version of `htmlwidgets` and `robservable`

 ```r
 devtools::install_github('ramnathv/htmlwidgets')